-Managing large distributed WLANs within the difficult environment of healthcare poses unique challenges.
+Managing large distributed WLANs poses unique challenges.
 Unlike wired networks, WLANs have to operate in a shared wireless medium that is constantly changing.
-WLAN performance and coverage can be significantly impacted by noise and transient interference in the local air space.
-Wireless devices are mobile and frequently roam between different WLANs.
-Mobile devices often have incorrect settings preventing a device from successfully communicating.
-The cost of troubleshooting wireless problems is significant.
 Typically, when a user reports connectivity problems, an on-site technician armed with a wireless laptop based network analyzer is sent on site to capture wireless traffic and analyze the root cause of the issue.
 This method is costly and time consuming.
-The ability to "look into" a wireless network remotely from a central facility is indispensable for efficient WLAN troubleshooting.
+As a growing number of organizations look to use wireless LANs for more demanding applications like voice or video, administrators are realizing that managing the performance of wireless networks has become crucial to improving business operations.
+Because of the transient nature of wireless, network administrators often struggle with effective resolution of wireless network problems.
 The AirDefense Network Assurance suite offers a unique set of tools for vendor agnostic, remote WLAN performance management and troubleshooting.
 The system features powerful real-time tools to capture and analyze 802.11 frames, detect and classify non-802.11 sources of interference, monitor performance policy violations and remotely debug client and AP connectivity issues.
 The system also maintains minute-by-minute granular information for all monitored devices and facilitates reporting and historical troubleshooting of complex and intermittent problems.
 The solution proactively optimizes wireless LAN performance as well as ensure network reliability and offers unmatched remote troubleshooting and network monitoring capabilities.
-The net result is that healthcare organizations can maximize the availability of their WLAN while simultaneously reducing operational expenses.
+The net result is, organizations can maximize the availability of their WLAN while simultaneously reducing operational expenses.